Integrations

 Label model

-Operational metrics carry only chipid (the stable, deterministic device MAC).
+Operational metrics carry only chipid - a stable device ID that never changes.
 Friendly name, model and firmware version live in the separate device_info metric.
 This means:

 • Renaming a device in the portal does not fork its historical time series.